A list of questions on popular topics. This is where you will find information about death benefits, the McCloud court case and pensions and divorce.

 Pension offsetting – you each keep your own pension benefits but adjust the proportion of other assets to take account of the value of the pension benefits.
 For example, you could keep your pension, and your ex-spouse or ex-civil partner could get a larger share of the value of the house.

-Pension earmarking – arranging that when one person’s pension benefits start to be drawn down, part of them will be paid to the other person.
+Pension earmarking – when one person’s pension starts to be paid, part of it will be paid to the other person.

-You may wish to get legal advice from your solicitor on how to deal with your LGPS benefits during any divorce or dissolution of a civil partnership.
+You may wish to get legal advice from your solicitor on how to deal with your LGPS benefits during a divorce or dissolution of a civil partnership.

 You can find out more about pension sharing and earmarking in the other FAQs in this section.

 You will need specific information about your LGPS benefits as part of the proceedings for a divorce, judicial separation or nullity of marriage, or for dissolution, separation or nullity of a civil partnership.
-You or your solicitor should contact your pension fund for this information, including an estimate of the cash equivalent value of your pension rights.
+You or your solicitor should contact your pension fund for this information.
+Your pension fund will supply an estimate of the cash equivalent value of your pension rights.
 The Court will take this value into account in your settlement.
 In Scotland, only the pension rights built up during your marriage or civil partnership are taken into account.

 You usually get one free cash equivalent value estimate each year.
 Any other costs for supplying information or complying with a Court Order will be recovered from you and/or your ex-spouse or ex-civil partner.
 You can ask your pension fund for a schedule of charges.

-All correspondence received by your pension fund in connection with divorce or dissolution proceedings will be acknowledged in writing.
-If you do not receive and acknowledgement, you should contact your pension fund to make sure your correspondence has been received.
+Your pension fund will acknowledge all correspondence they receive in connection with divorce or dissolution proceedings in writing.
+If you do not receive an acknowledgement, you should contact your pension fund to make sure your correspondence has been received.

 If the Court makes an Earmarking Order, your LGPS benefits still belong to you, but some are earmarked for your ex-spouse or ex-civil partner.
 The earmarked benefits will be paid to your ex-spouse or ex-civil partner when your benefits are paid, reducing the amount paid to you.